Overcomplicated homelab DNS configuration

 └── etc

-Here we have two options, either copy the config from existing bind; by either running a container without mounting volumes or having existing bind or creating them ourselves.
+or creating them ourselves.
 Since it's simple config I'll just put all files here.

-The main config goes into etc/named.conf:
+The main config goes into etc/named.conf

 // This is the primary configuration file for the BIND DNS server named.